 Briend acknowledged that LaGrange was still relatively raw, especially for someone of his age and height, standing at 6-foot-7.
 However, he highlighted LaGrange’s ability to make adjustments, intelligence, growing awareness, and improved feel for the game.
 Briend explained that LaGrange had a strong foundation to build upon, despite his youth, and could be a cornerstone for the team.

 Chase Hampton, at the young age of 22, has quickly ascended through the ranks of the New York Yankees’ farm system, carving out a reputation as a pitcher with a promising future ahead.
-Drafted into the professional world of baseball just a year prior, Hampton’s inaugural season has been nothing short of remarkable.
-Transitioning between High-A Hudson Valley and Double-A Somerset, he has posted a commendable 3.63 ERA across 106 ⅔ innings, further embellishing his stats with 145 strikeouts.
-This performance has not only showcased his raw talent but also his fierce competitive spirit, aiming to dominate the opposition with every pitch.
+In 2023, Hampton made his professional debut and established himself as a rising arm in the system.
+After beginning the year at High-A Hudson Valley, he was promoted to Double-A Somerset, where he combined for 3.63 ERA across 106 ⅔ innings, further embellishing his stats with 145 strikeouts.
+His performance that season — including repeated strikeouts and solid command when healthy — put him on prospect radars ahead of 2024.